SAKryukov/dotnet-msbuild-nonprogramming/article/article.md

 ## Using Visual Studio Code

-This section is more important for the use of software development, especially with the use of marginal and not-very-popular programming systems.
-Some of them don’t have any IDE, debugger, build toolchain, and simply offer few command-line tools like compiler, linker, and the like.
+This section is more important for software development use, especially with the use of marginal and not very popular programming systems.
+Some of them don’t have any IDE, debugger, or build toolchain, and simply offer a few command-line tools like compiler, linker, and the like.
 How to work with them, even without a Visual Studio Code extension?

 This is pretty simple.
 First, add a member `preLaunchTask` to some configuration in "launch.json".
 This is an example: